-We often hear that call reluctance is caused by the fear of rejection.
-As true as that may be, one of the other major reasons for call reluctance is the fear of interfering in someone’s day.
+We often hear the fear of rejection causes call reluctance.
+As accurate as that may be, one of the other primary reasons for call reluctance is the fear of interfering in someone’s day.
 As I said in the first paragraph, no one is waiting for your solicitation call.
 In fact, they are likely hoping it never comes!

 Since almost everyone in the mortgage business hates receiving sales calls, it is natural for many of us to be reluctant to make calls.
 We do not want to be that person who the call recipient hates, the same way we hate the people that call on us.

-We all know intellectually that selling is the key to success for any business.
-Whether it is a car dealership, insurance company, bank, or any other business … unless someone is purchasing their products or services, the company will cease to exist.
-As a mortgage professional, if people do not elect to do business with you and purchase your mortgage services by applying for, and closing a mortgage loan, you too will cease to exist in this business.
+We all know that selling is the key to success in any business.
+Whether it is a car dealership, insurance company, bank, or any other business, unless someone is purchasing their products or services, the company will cease to exist.
+As a mortgage professional, if people do not elect to do business with you and buy your mortgage services by applying for, and closing a mortgage loan, you too will cease to exist in this business.

-Many loan officers are able to barely survive in the business because they have just enough business that comes to them from referrals, that they don’t need to solicit others to engage in business with them.
+Many loan officers can barely survive in the business because they have just enough business that comes to them from referrals, that they don’t need to solicit others to engage in business with them.
 Simply stated, they don’t have to be an interruption.

 Please understand, when I referenced the word “survive,” what I mean is the LO has barely enough money to pay their bills.
 To be honest, there are some in this business who make more than the bare minimum to survive, even without systematically marketing and promoting themselves to create new referral partner relationships.

-However, to be a high producer, the only way to make this happen is to consistently interrupt people.
-That means you must make the phone calls, you must market yourself in other ways such as e-mail, direct mail and via social media in order to get noticed by those who seek not to be interrupted.
+However, to be a high producer, the only way to make this happen is to interrupt people consistently.
+That means you must make the phone calls, and you must market yourself in other methods such as e-mail, direct mail, and via social media to get noticed by those who seek not to be interrupted.

 Loan officers all too often believe that what they offer is not unique, so they don’t know how to present their competitive advantage.
 The reality is that we are all in the mortgage business.
 We all have similar products to offer, yet some loan officers do so much more business than others.
 The secret is to be relentless in reaching out and not fearing rejection or objections.

 Remember my point about commercials?
-Think of it this way … when you change the channel, that is nothing more than you saying you are not interested in what the commercial has to say.
-The only difference is that the TV and the commercial don’t have any association to rejection.
+Think of it this way, when you change the channel that is nothing more than you saying you are not interested in what the commercial has to say.
+The only difference is that the TV and the commercials don’t have any association with rejection.
 There is no fear or pain.

 When you make the calls, send the e-mails, and market through direct mail, you can track your success and response rates.
-With this data, you can know best how to adjust your strategy and messaging to constantly improve your results.
+With this data, you can know best how to adjust your strategy and message to improve your results continually.
 You must be willing to be that interruption.
-You will never get enough traction in growing your business without being willing to just go for it.
+You will never get enough traction in growing your business without being willing to go for it.

 I will never forget, I sat back in my chair and realized that this applies to everything originators do in marketing.
 If someone does not respond to phone calls, try e-mail.
 If that does not work, try direct mail.
 The bottom line is you must keep interrupting them.

 If you interrupt enough people, you will get some to listen.
-When you truly work on making your presentation as impactful as possible by knowing what to say and how to say it, you too will become less of an interruption, and more of an asset to those who choose to listen.
+When you truly work to make your presentation as impactful as possible by knowing what to say and how to say it, you too will become less of an interruption, and more of an asset to those who choose to listen.